-Disconnect Supervision

-Select from:

-- Tone-busy tone (reorder tone, fast busy tone, error tone, etc.) or dial tone (continuous tone, etc.).
-This should be used in conjunction with drop in loop current.
-For COs who cannot guarantee loop break, this may be the only option. - Polarity Reversal-a reversed battery signal.
-You can set the Loop Break Signal to either 200 or 600 ms.

-Receive Gain

-Slide setting adjusts the incoming volume from -6 dB to 6 dB for every Triton Analog Trunk channel.

-The default setting is 0 dB, and it is highly recommended not to change this setting.

-Caution:

-Setting the volume too high will cause distortion in voice quality and/or missed DTMF digits.

-Transmit Gain

-Slide setting adjusts the outgoing volume from -6 dB to 6 dB for every Triton Analog Trunk channel.

-The default setting is 0 dB, and it is highly recommended not to change this setting.

-Caution:

-Setting the volume too high will cause distortion in voice quality and/or missed DTMF digits.
+Parameter Description 1 Disconnect Supervision • Tone-tone, e should current ty Reversal-a reversed battery signal.
+You the Loop Break Signal to either 200 or 600 Receive Gain -6 dB to 6 d g adjusts the incoming volume from B for every Triton Analog Trunk channel. setting is 0 dB , and it is highly recommended ge this setting.
+Caution: Setting the volume too high will cause distortion in voice quality and/or missed DTMF digits.
+Transmit Gain Slide setting adjusts the outgoing volume from -6 dB to 6 dB for every Triton Analog Trunk channel. setting is 0 dB , and it is highly recommended ge this setting.
+Caution: Setting the volume too high will cause distortion in voice quality and/or missed DTMF digits.